Techoplite/Axess/README.md

 ![](delete-too-many-correct-answers.gif)

-## View all the assessment created by the user
+## View all the assessments created by the user
 A teacher can view and delate any assessment he/she has created.

 (N.B.
 At the moment the authentication system has not been implemented yet so all the assessments are visible, independently by who has created them).